wulfebw/Independent_Study/README.md

 Q: What does this code do?

-A: Extracts features or performs related tasks.
+A: Extracts features, performs classification, or serves related purposes.

 Diarize.py: